hugo-marroquin/stats-card-component/README.md

 ### What I learned

-Create an overlay on image with the mix-blend-mode property.
+Create an overlay on the image with the mix-blend-mode property.

 ```css
 .img {